-There is a cap on electoral expenditure incurred during the capped expenditure period for an ACT Legislative Assembly election.
-The capped expenditure period for the 2016 election is from 1 January 2016 until the end of polling day (15 October 2016).
+There is a limit on the amount of money that can be spent on an ACT election campaign during the capped expenditure period.

+The capped expenditure period for the 2024 election is from 1 January 2024 until the end of election day on 19 October 2024.

-The expenditure cap for a:
+The expenditure cap amounts for the 2024 election are: